Ten Famous Ethiopians – A Travel Blog

 Leya Kebede

-Leya Kebede was the eleventh-highest-paid top model in 2007.
+In 2007 Leya Kebede was the eleventh-highest-paid top model.
 She appeared three times on the cover of U.S. Vogue.
 She also appeared on Vogue’s Italian, Japanese, French and Spanish editions.

-In 2008 she launched a clothing line Lemlem, which means ‘to bloom’ in Amharic.
-It features hand-spun and embroidered clothing for women and children.
-She is also involved in philanthropic projects, especially maternal health.
+In 2008 she launched a clothing line Lemlem.
+It features hand-spun clothing for women and children.
+And its name means ‘to bloom’ in Amharic.

 Mulatu Astatke